Azure/PSRule.Rules.Azure/docs/en/rules/Azure.AppConfig.GeoReplica.md

 - Redistribution of request limits.
 - Regional compartmentalization.

+Geo-replication is currently a **preview** feature.
+During the preview geo-replication has additional limitations including support and regional availability.

 ## RECOMMENDATION

 Consider replication for app configuration store to ensure resiliency to region outages.